Trinitarians: History

-Louis IX installed a house of their order in his château of Fontainebleau.
+Louis IX installed a house of the Order in the royal palace (château) at Fontainebleau.
 He chose Trinitarians as his chaplains, and was accompanied by them on his crusades.
 The Master of the Trinity was taken captive together with Louis IX after the Battle of Al Mansurah.

-The rule initially was the Augustinian, supplemented by regulations of an austere character.
+The Order of the Most Holy Trinity has its own rule of life approved by Pope Innocent III in 1198.
 The habit was white, with the red and blue cross depicted above on the breast.
 Through the centuries, the Trinitarian Rule underwent several revisions, notably in 1267 and in 1631.
 It has been complemented by statutes and constitutions.
 The thirteenth century was a time of vitality, whereas the following centuries brought periods of difficulty and even decline in some areas.
 The Council of Trent (1545–1563) was a major turning-point in the life of the Catholic Church.
 Its twenty-fifth session dealt with regulars and nuns and the reform of religious orders.
 Reforming interests and energies manifested themselves among Trinitarians in France with the foundation at Pontoise, north of Paris, during the last quarter of the sixteenth century.
-Reform-minded Trinitarians in Spain first established the movement known as the Recollection and then, under the leadership of St. John Baptist of the Conception, a movement at Valdepeñas (Ciudad Real) known as the Spanish Discalced Trinitarians at the very end of the sixteenth century.
+Reform-minded Trinitarians in Spain first established the movement known as the Recollection and then, at the very end of the sixteenth century, under the leadership of St. John Baptist of the Conception, a movement at Valdepeñas (Ciudad Real) known as the Spanish Discalced Trinitarians.
 Far-reaching periods of growth and development followed this rebirth, and at the beginning of the 18th century there were still 250 houses.

-In succeeding centuries, European events such as revolution, government suppression and civil war had very serious consequences for the Trinitarian Order and it declined significantly.
-During the last decades of the nineteenth century, the Trinitarians began to grow slowly in Italy and Spain.
-Its members dedicated themselves to fostering and promoting devotion to the Holy Trinity, evangelising non-Christians, assisting immigrants, educating the young, and to parish work.
+In succeeding centuries, modern European events such as revolution, government suppression and civil war had very serious consequences for the Trinitarian Order, and it declined significantly in terms of professed membership and number of active houses.
+During the last decades of the nineteenth century, the Trinitarians began to grow slowly again in Italy and Spain.
+Its members continue to dedicate themselves in present times to fostering and promoting devotion to the Holy Trinity, evangelising non-Christians, assisting immigrants, educating the young, and to parish work.

-The Trinitarian Family
+The Trinitarian family

-Today the Trinitarian family is composed of priests, brothers, women (cloistered nuns and active sisters) as well as committed laity.
-Members of the Trinitarian family include the Trinitarian religious; the Trinitarian contemplative nuns; the Trinitarian Sisters of Valence; the Trinitarian Sisters of Rome, Valencia, Madrid, Mallorca, and Seville; the Oblates of the Most Holy Trinity; the Third Order Secular (tertiaries) and other Trinitarian laity.
+Today the Trinitarian family is composed of priests, brothers, cloistered nuns and religious sisters as well as committed laity.
+Members of the Trinitarian family include the Trinitarian religious; the Trinitarian nuns; the Trinitarian Sisters of Valence; the Trinitarian Sisters of Rome, Valencia, Madrid, Mallorca, and Seville; the Oblates of the Most Holy Trinity; the Third Order Secular (tertiaries) and other Trinitarian laity.
 All are distinguished by the cross of red and blue which dates from the origins of the Order.
 Trinitarians are found throughout Europe and in the Americas as well as in Africa, India, Korea and the Philippines.